dokku/dokku/docs/development/plugin-triggers.md

 ### `post-build-buildpack`

 - Description: Allows you to run commands after the build image is create for a given app.
-Only applies to applications using buildpacks.
+Only applies to apps using buildpacks.
 - Invoked by: `internal function dokku_build() (build phase)`
 - Arguments: `$APP`
 - Example: